Origins of the Zulu Warrior Tradition

 This tactic required superb communication, discipline, and trust.
 Warriors had to suppress their natural fear when ordered to break from the main force and run around the enemy.
 The success of the horns of the buffalo was proven in many battles, most notably at the Battle of Isandlwana in 1879, where a Zulu army annihilated a British force equipped with modern rifles and artillery.
 The code of discipline made such a complex maneuver possible without modern command-and-control technology.

-The Role of the Warrior Code in Zulu Society
+The Warrior Code in Daily Zulu Society

 The warrior code was not confined to military affairs.
 It permeated every layer of Zulu social structure.
 Young boys grew up hearing stories of heroic warriors and were taught to value strength, endurance, and loyalty.
 The amabutho system created a clear path to adulthood: a young man would serve his king, earn cattle through battle or royal gift, and eventually establish his own homestead.